psychemedia/storytelling-notes/press_gang.md

 :class: dropdown
 In *Saint James's Chronicle*, [Tuesday 30 July 1805](https://www.britishnewspaperarchive.co.uk/viewer/bl/0002193/18050730/003/0001).

-A curious circumstance took place at Brighton on Friday last:— A farmer, who rents the race-ground, having explained to the Jockey Club, that last season he had not received the usual compliment of onefourth of a pipe of wine, threatened to plough up the course if he was not paid what he conceived to be his due.
+A curious circumstance took place at Brighton on Friday last:— A farmer, who rents the race-ground, having explained to the Jockey Club, that last season he had not received the usual compliment of one-fourth of a pipe of wine, threatened to plough up the course if he was not paid what he conceived to be his due.
 Accordingly, on Friday last he set his plough to work; but a press-gang appearing, the ploughmen fled, and resigned the field to the gentlemen of the turf.
 The farmer, however, says, he will not be jockeyed out of his wine in this manner, and is determined to have another sort of a race for it in Westminster-Hall.

 ```